pareshppp/Kaggle-Submissions/Bike Sharing Demand/Description.md

 count - number of total rentals

-## Notebook Files - Bike_Sharing_Demand_v*.Rmd:
+## Notebook Files - Bike_Sharing_Demand_*.Rmd:

-1. Rough [ERROR]
+v1.
+Rough [ERROR]
-2. Rough [ERROR]
+v2.
+Rough [ERROR]
-3. RandomForest, Decision Trees and LM with features as factors.
+v3.
+RandomForest, Decision Trees and LM with features as factors.
 [ERROR - New levels in test data.]
-4. RandomForest, Decision Trees and LM with all features as numbers.
+v4.
+RandomForest, Decision Trees and LM with all features as numbers.
 Small sample of original data for modeling.
 [WRONG - Categorical features have Ordinality]
-5. RandomForest, Decision Trees and LM with all features as numbers.
+v5.
+RandomForest, Decision Trees and LM with all features as numbers.
 Full data for modeling.
 [WRONG - Categorical features have Ordinality]
-6. RandomForest using Trial-Error-Improve method.
+v6.
+RandomForest using Trial-Error-Improve method.
 Full data for modeling.
 RF.
 RandomForest using Trial-Error-Improve method.
+Full data for modeling. k-Fold Cross validation
+NNET.
+Neural Network using Trial-Error-Improve method.
 Full data for modeling. k-Fold Cross validation